mlogan914/mlogan914.github.io/_posts/2025-08-27-fragmented-data-flows-to-governed-data-pipelines.md.md

   classDef add fill:#e9f8ef,stroke:#2bb673,stroke-width:2px,color:#0f3d2c;
   classDef migrate fill:#e8f1ff,stroke:#3a7afe,stroke-width:2px,color:#0e2a64;
 ```
-> *Delta Map highlighting the removal of shared-drive intake, legacy jobs, and on-prem as the primary source of truth; the addition of Bronze/Silver/Gold layers, early automated quality checks, and shared definitions; and the standardization of data entry through managed connectors, scheduled batch intake, and a single analytical store*.
+> *Delta Map highlighting the removal of shared-drive intake, legacy jobs, and on-prem as the primary source of truth.
+It also shows the addition of Bronze/Silver/Gold layers, early automated quality checks, and shared definitions, along with the standardization of data entry through managed connectors, scheduled batch intake, and a single analytical store.*.

 ---